 Over the last few years, I have been researching the life of the British actress Joan Rice (1930-1997).
 Derby born Joan was brought up in a Nottingham convent and worked for a while as a ‘Nippy’ waitress at the Lyons Corner House in the Strand, London.
 After winning a ‘Miss Lyons’ beauty contest in 1949 she was plucked from obscurity and eventually became Walt Disney’s personal choice for the role of Maid Marian in his English Technicolor masterpiece, The Story of Robin Hood (1952).
 Joan went on to prove Walt Disney correct in his choice and portrayed, what is agreed by many critics, the best Maid Marian of all time.

 The information and pictures from her life that I have pieced together and posted on here, have gradually found their way on various websites around the world, which is quite gratifying.
 Perhaps now she will get some of the credit she deserves.
 But, there still remain some details about her life that I would like to uncover.
 So recently I contacted the Lyons website at http://kzwp.com/lyons/index.htm to see if they had any records of Joan’s employment as a Nippy waitress.
-This was the informative email I received:
+This was the informative email I received:“Hello Clement,

 I regret to say that we do not have any records of employment of former employees.
 The website you have viewed is privately funded and receives no sponsorship whatsoever.